The following is transcribed from the book Pittsburgh during the American Civil War 1860-1865 and provides greater detail on Camp Copeland:

 The last of the regiment finally arrived at Camp Copeland by March 22, 1864, leaving the next day on a troop train for Baltimore, Maryland, eventually destined for duty with the Ninth Corps and the Army of the Potomac.

 The soldiers of Company M, 100th Pennsylvania Infantry, presented a flag to the regiment to be carried alongside the State Color while at Camp Copeland.
-The flag was carried throughout the 1864-65 Virginia Campaign, receiving substantial damage during the Battle of the Crater at the seige of Petersburg, Virginia.
+The flag was carried throughout the 1864-65 Virginia Campaign, receiving substantial damage during the Battle of the Crater at the siege of Petersburg,

 The name of Camp Copeland changed to “Camp Reynolds” when the one-armed infantry commander, Colonel Martin Hardin, assumed command in April 1864.
 The Daily Post reported on April 1, 1864, “It is said that General Copeland has been relieved of his command at Camp Copeland, Colonel Granger to be his successor.”